shyamssh/blog/_pages/about.md

 ## In few words

 In work -
-I have been doing Machine learning, NLP and Big data engineering before.
+I have been doing Machine learning Engineering, NLP and Big data engineering before.

-I write blogs about technology, inspiring people, business, travel and my crazy ideas.
+Till now, I have writeen few blogs on programming and machine learning.
+My writing will be about books, ideas, inspiring people and the business.....

 I am growth seeker in my work, personality, and working with people.
-Married to wonderful girl [Priyanka](http://priyankababar4.github.io/)
+In personl life, I am married to wonderful girl [Priyanka](http://priyankababar4.github.io/).

-Hails from Osmanabad, Maharasthra. currently live and work in Pune.
+I currently live and work in Pune, India.

 ## Talks